 In 1761 the Commissioners gave permission for John’s son, William, to prepare for a voyage to Jamaica to trial the watch.
 The trial seemed to go well.
 On the way out, William used it to predict an earlier landfall at Madeira than the crew were expecting.
 This impressed the captain so much that he asked to buy their next timekeeper.

 The Harrisons and the Board of Longitude fall out

 Back in England, trouble began.
 The Commissioners decided that the test had not been sufficient.
 This was the point when relations between the Harrisons and the Commissioners deteriorated.
 Harrison’s friends and supporters began a propaganda campaign of newspaper articles, broadsheets and pamphlets.

 In the meantime, however, other methods had been coming to fruition.
-John Harrison had enjoyed twenty years as the only serious contender.
-By the 1760s two rival schemes had emerged that might challenge his claim.
+John Harrison had enjoyed twenty years as the only serious contender, but by the 1760s two rival schemes had emerged that might challenge his claim.
 These were the use of lunar distances, and Jupiter’s satellites.
 Both would soon be put to the test alongside H4.